alpesh12345/StripedProcessButton/README.md

 <img src = "https://github.com/alpesh12345/StripedProcessButton/blob/main/screenshots/stripedprocessbutton.gif"/>

 ## Features
+It provides animated striped button to show loading process.

 ## Installation Instructions
 1.For using StripedProcessButton module in sample app, include the source code and add the below dependencies in entry/build.gradle to generate hap/stripedprocessbutton.har.